-This Canon 180mm F/3.5L Bundle comes with $52.89 worth of free accessories including a ProOptic Digital Essentials 72mm, Adorama Cleaning Kit and a Universal Lens Cap Tether and Shipping is free! .
+This Canon 180mm F/3.5L Bundle comes with $82.84 worth of free accessories including a ProOptic Digital Essentials 72mm, Adorama Cleaning Kit, ProOptic Universal Lens Cap Tether and a New Leaf PLUS 1yr Lens Warranty and Shipping is free! .

 Another telephoto macro lens with a maximum magnification of 1x.
 Life-size close-ups can be taken from a farther distance without disturbing the subject (insects, etc.).
 The internal floating system minimizes fluctuations in aberrations caused by changes in the focusing distance.
 Optical performance is outstanding from 1x to infinity.

 The Canon 180mm F/3.5L is commonly used for Macro photography, Wildlife, Wildlife photos and more.The Canon 180mm F/3.5L is most used by customers who consider themselves to be a Enthusiast among others.The Canon 180mm F/3.5L is popular because customers like the following qualities of the Canon 180mm F/3.5L: Consistent output, Durable, Easily interchangeable, Fast / accurate auto-focus, Nice bokeh, Rugged and Strong construction

 My long working distance Macro out of three other Canon Macro lenses.
 The lens is relatively expensive and heavy, but how could it be anything else and have the feel and the quality output.
 The 180 is as near to perfection, at its working distance, as is possible to be.
 Canon has done it again.
 As they say a picture is worth a thousand words!